Skip to main content

 1. People were demanding action because, for so many months, it caused panic.

 2. Pablo Labra II's premature arrest of people based on past actions rather than evidence.
 Even worse, the accused weren't allowed to defend themselves.
-The basis of the guilt was inability to defend one's self.
+The basis of the guilt was inability to defend oneself.

-4. The judge refused to listen to the testimony of the friends of the accused because they were friends.
-Never mind that the whole process involved connections namely Thelma's sister Cheryl was close to former president Joseph Estrada.
+4. The judge refused to listen to the testimony of the accused's friends because they were friends.
+Never mind that the whole process involved connections, namely, Thelma's sister Cheryl was close to former president Joseph Estrada.

 In Hubert's case, the suspect himself requested to have his DNA tested against the sperm cell found in the late Carmela Vizconde's body.
 Even worse, the judge herself was very biased.
 Why was the video dismissed that "it could've been tampered with" before it was examined?
 Why was the American embassy not even honored?
 The judge herself was said to be eyeing for a promotion.
 If so, the whole process was botched.
 Where was the DNA testing done on the blood stains too?
 Hubert could've been wrongfully executed in that case.